oniony/TMSU/README.md

   * Added new setting `symlinkFingerprintAlgorithm` to allow the fingerprint algorithm for symbolic links to be configured separately to that used for regular files.
 (TMSU will automatically set this if you are using `symlinkTargetName[NoExt]`.)
+  * By default duplicate files will now be reported when tagging.
+  * A new setting `reportDuplicates` can be used to turn of duplicate reporting during tagging.

 v0.6.0
 ------